 ABSTRACT

 The so-called Trolley Problem was first discussed by Philippa Foot in 1967, as a way to test moral intuitions regarding the doctrine of double effect, Kantian principles and utilitarianism.
 Ever since, a great number of philosophers and psychologists have come up with alternative scenarios to further test intuitions and the relevance of conventional moral doctrines.
-Given that physicians routinely face moral decisions regarding life and death, the Trolley Problem should be considered of great importance in Medical Ethics.
+Given that physicians face moral decisions regarding life and death, the Trolley Problem should be considered of great importance in Medical Ethics.
 In this article, five “classic” trolley scenarios are discussed: the driver diverting the trolley, a bystander pulling a lever to divert the trolley, a fat man being thrown from a bridge to stop the trolley, a bystander pulling a lever to divert a trolley so that a fat man may be run over, and a bystander pulling a lever so that a fat man falls off from a bridge to stop the trolley.
-As these scenarios are discussed, some of its applications in Medical Ethics are also addressed.
+As these scenarios are discussed, their relevance for Medical Ehics is addressed.

 KEY WORDS: TROLLEY PROBLEM, MEDICAL ETHICS, NON-MALEFICENCE, ABORTION, EUTHANASIA